 The coloured trails have therefore gone through several changes over the years.
 This is the original routing:-

 The current path network is shown below (click on it for larger image).
 This also shows the further minor re-routing of the Red Trail in winter 2009/10 after the removal of some of the deer fencing, plus the straightening of Middle Way at “Six Ways”.
-The pale shaded areas represent the open glades.
-The paths shown in mauve are for reference only and visitors are asked to keep out of these two quiet areas, especially if dog walking.
+The pale shaded areas represent the glades or cleared areas.

 Finally, the latest map is that commisioned for the new interpretation boards in 2010:-